Beliavsky/Fortran-code-on-GitHub/README.md

 [kdtree2](https://github.com/jmhodges/kdtree2): kd-tree implementation in C++ (and Fortran) by Matthew B. Kennel

 [library containing Some Useful Fortran Routines (libSUFR)](https://github.com/MarcvdSluys/libSUFR): code for command-line options and arguments, manipulation of dates and times,  fitting functions to data, interpolation, random number generation, sorting, solving equations, statistics, and other topics, by  Marc van der Sluys

-[LinkedList](https://github.com/pedro-ricardo/LinkedList): simple implementation of heterogeneous linked list in a single module, by Pedro Ricardo C. Souza

-[LinkedList](https://github.com/degawa/LinkedList): doubly linked list for Fortran 2003, by Tomohiro Degawa.
-The list is based on object-oriented programming, so the list can treat all types Fortran supports, including integer, real, character and derived types by using the unlimited polymorphism feature.

 [M_calculator](https://github.com/urbanjost/M_calculator): parse Fortran-like double precision scalar expressions, by urbanjost